New Jersey Sen. Robert Menendez and wife indicted on federal bribery charges

 Daibes, a longtime fundraiser for Menendez, was charged by the Justice Department in 2018 with obtaining loans under false pretenses from the New Jersey bank he founded, the indictment said.

-Federal prosecutors in the Southern District of New York are set to announce the charges during a press conference Friday morning, which will be streamed in the player above.
+Federal prosecutors in the Southern District of New York announced the charges during a press conference Friday morning and said the investigation is ongoing.

 What does the indictment allege?